Costume National: C’N’C Costume National

-C’N’C Costume National, produced and distributed through a licensing agreement with ITTIERRE, offers Ready To Wear apparel for Men and Women as well as footwear and accessories.
-PLUS IT, the accessories division which features shoes, bags, and a line of small accessories, also has a worldwide distribution network.
-The production facilities are located in Italy, while the distribution has a worldwide network.
+C'N'C Costume National is a fashion brand that produces and distributes Ready To Wear apparel for both Men and Women, in addition to footwear and accessories.
+The brand operates through a licensing agreement with ITTIERRE.
+Furthermore, PLUS IT, the accessories division of C'N'C Costume National, offers shoes, bags, and a range of small accessories that are distributed globally.
+The production facilities of the brand are situated in Italy, whereas its distribution network operates worldwide.

-Collaborations and Co-branding
+Collaborations and co-branding

 In 2005, Ennio Capasa created the DUCATI Black Dogo, a motorcycle that derives its name from the Argentine mastiff.
 This collaboration allowed him to design a series of special items of clothing under the C’N’C Costume National Ducati label.

 To celebrate its 21st anniversary in 2007, the company presented the book 21 (a photographic journal of Capasa's career), a version of the Absolut Vodka bottle dressed in black vinyl with images of two women, the Alfa 147 C’N’C 21 (a limited-edition car costume), a unisex fragrance called ‘Costume National 21’, and a line of luxury sneakers under the name ‘Costume National Active’.

 During Milan Design Week of 2009, the Dutch designer Maarten Baas presented his show event entitled “Real Time” in the C’N’C Costume National showroom.
 C’N’C Costume National showed the SS2010 Collection in Piazza Duomo in front of 40,000 guests, rather than to a limited number of those who are active in the industry.
 To celebrate Christmas 2009 the company participated in the Water Project, an Amref initiative.

 In 2010, C’N’C Costume National showed the FW2010/2011 Collection at the Teatro dell’Arte of the Triennale di Milano.